amazon-science/isometric-slt/usecases/README.md

-## Isometric Spoken Language Translation Use case
+## Isometric Spoken Language Translation: Use cases

 As part of the shared task objectives, we assessed the impact of isometric translations on a downstream task - automatic dubbing (AD).